 In addition to poor vision, the albino dog suffers from photophobia.
 In other words, he avoids bright places, repelled by the excessive stimulation he receives.
 This is largely due to depigmentation of the iris.
-Vision problems often aid in the diagnosis of albinism in humans, so they should also be considered in dogs, although they are more difficult to identify.
+Vision problems often aid in diagnosing albinism in humans, so they should also be considered in dogs, although they are more challenging to identify.

 On the other hand, the skin of the albino dog is much more sensitive to solar radiation.
 Thus, burns, tumors, and skin cancer are more common in these animals.